Can I Ride an Electric Scooter in Bike Lanes?

 - Rules regarding electric scooters in bike lanes vary by state.

-- In New York State, electric scooters and electric bicycles are allowed on some streets and highways, as long as the speed limit is 30 MPH or less.
+- In New York State, electric scooters and electric bicycles are permitted on certain streets and highways, provided the speed limit is 30 MPH or less.

 - Operating electric scooters on sidewalks is generally not permitted without authorization from local law or ordinance.

-- In Texas, there don't appear to be specific laws about riding electric scooters in bike lanes, but there are regulations for electric bicycles.
+- In Texas, there don't appear to be specific laws regarding the use of electric scooters in bike lanes; however, regulations exist for electric bicycles.

 - Consult local laws and regulations to determine if riding an electric scooter in bike lanes without pedaling is permitted.